fmeum/smart-pass/README.md

 ## Usage
 On first use, both Google Drive and the Smart Card Connector extension will show a warning dialog outlining the permissions requested by the extension.

-  1. Click on the extension icon in the toolbar or press Ctrl+Shift+L (Mac: Cmd+Shift+L) to open a list of logins for the current page.
+  1. Click on the extension icon in the toolbar or press Ctrl+Shift+P (Mac: Cmd+Shift+P) to open a list of logins for the current page.
   2. Select a login or search for logins for a different domain by pressing Enter.
 You can optionally choose to copy the corresponding password to the clipboard instead of filling a login form by clicking on the copy icon.
   3. Enter your smart card's PIN and press Enter.
 You can optionally choose to cache your PIN until you have either been inactive for 60 seconds or have locked your device.
 The PIN cache can always be cleared manually from the extension icon's context menu.
   4. After possibly confirming the decryption operation on your smart card reader, you will be logged in automatically.